 In fact, years ago Google placed so much more of an emphasis on reputation and inbound linking (other sites linking to yours) that many site owners were creating the majority of their content on other peoples sites solely for the opportunity of including a link back to their own.
 Strategies like this were obviously counter intuitive to Google’s search relevancy goals so their algorithms have been ‘repaired’ and we are now rewarded more for developing and housing our own informational resources.
 I use the term resources because this improvement in search relevancy has helped to boost consumer confidence in search results to the point that they include far more product and brand research in their purchasing decisions.
 In fact, Hubspot revealed in a 2013 info graphic that site owners that adopt this inbound marketing strategy (creating relevant informational content that attracts consumers) actually doubled their website conversion rates – that means that of all the leads gained through your site, providing visitors with valuable and relevant information can double their likelihood of making a purchase.

-Contact Fusion today for more tips on increasing your website’s potential.
+Contact Fusion Website Design today for more tips on increasing your online potential.